nyiyui/parallel-coloring/README.md

 ##### Domain Decomposition

-There is no sensible domain decomposition, as step 1.1 potentially needs to traverse the entire graph.
+There is no simple domain decomposition, as step 1.1 potentially needs to traverse the entire graph.

 #### Luby's Algorithm